 In Music I was Organized during the time we were learning the songs and how to play them and we also every week had to upload a practice journal and I think that I was organized during Music because I learned the full song and also never uploaded a video to late.
 Here is a photo from one of my practice journels:

-In Japanese I think I was good at using my communication skills because you have to listen and talk during the classes and not always in a language you are comfortable in.
-Here is a photo of my Japanese notebook:
+In Japanese I think I was good at using my communication skills because you have to listen and talk during the classes and not always in a language you are comfortable in

 In Art I used communication while drawing and painting and letting out my feeling and emotion and thoughts about Japan in a art work.
 Here is my art projects: